23 Best Event Promotion Strategies to Get More Attendees

 How to leverage data:

-- A/B test subject lines – try variations like “Last Chance to Register!” vs “Your VIP Access Awaits.”
+- A/B test subject lines – try variations like “Last chance to register!” vs “Your VIP access awaits.”

 - Track link clicks – see which sections of your email (CTA button, speaker bio, etc.) draw the most interest.